By Dr. Truchetti Geoffrey, DMV, MSc, DES, DACVAA

 Different kinds of dead space have been defined:

-Physiological dead space: it is the volume that is breathed that does not participate to CO2 elimination.
+Physiological dead space: it is the volume that is breathed that does not participate in CO2 elimination.

-- Anatomical and physiological deadspace are nearly similar in normal healthy patients.
-They will differ in some pathological conditions, such as shunts (ventilation of alveoli without perfusion).
+- Anatomical and physiological dead spaces are nearly similar in normal healthy patients.
+They will differ in some pathological conditions, such as shunts (ventilation of alveoli without perfusion)

-How can exposure to waste anaesthetic gases be minimised?
+How can exposure to waste anesthetic gases be minimised?

 To decrease exposure to waste anaesthetic gases, it is recommended to: